OpenIndiana/oi-docs/docs/contrib/style.md

 -->
 ```

-Comments are not rendered as HTML, but are very useful for adding hidden TODO lists, or other useful notes.
+Comments are meant to be hidden, so they not rendered as HTML.
+You'll likely find them very useful for adding TODO lists, or other useful notes.
-This is primarily for internal use by members of the OpenIndiana documentation team.
+Comments are primarily for internal use by members of the OpenIndiana documentation team.

 ### In-line HTML - Advanced